siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 0=0^2.
 $$

-It is the additive identity for ordinary visible addition and for every relation-aware joining, because any relation term containing its inner magnitude vanishes.
+It is the additive identity for ordinary visible addition and for relation-aware joining, because any relation term containing its inner magnitude vanishes.

 ## No Negative Ultrareals